kairos-sports-tech/interview-challenges/css-challenge/Readme.md

 Your finished piece doesn't need to be fully responsive, but it shouldn't completely explode on smaller screen sizes.

-You don't need to worry about finding the exact font thats used (you could probably pick something nicer than <span style="font-family:serif">Times New Roman</span> 😉).
+You don't need to worry about finding the exact font that's used (you could probably pick something nicer than <span style="font-family:serif">Times New Roman</span> 😉).